mongoose-os-apps/shelly-homekit/README.md

  Script [here](tools/flash_shelly.sh) for an automated way to revert your devices to stock firmware.
    * ./flash_shelly.sh -m revert hostname

+ In case the device becomes non-responsive after reverting OTA, try to [flash to stock firmware with cable](docs/flashing.md).

 ## Contributions and Development

 Code contributions are welcome!
 See open issues and feel free to pick one up.